fixthelights/SC2006-Peewee/server/README.md

 ```

 ## Starting the backend
-In the `server/src` folder, run the following command:
+Navigate to `/server` folder, and run the following commands:

 ```
+cd server
+npm install
 npm run dev
 ```